KDE/kdewin-installer/readme.txt

    This seems to be a qt 4.x internal problem.
 -  manifest files for source packages does not contain the full path, there must be prefixed src/<package>-<version>

+-  changing install root does not affect current installation, restart of installer is required

 TODO